chaselgrove/python-xnat/doc/doc.rst

 find_subject(subject_id)
     Return a subject object given a subject ID.
 Raises ValueError if the subject cannot be found.

+find_experiment(experiment_id)
+    Return an experiment given an experiment ID.
+Raises ValueError if the experiment cannot be found.

 Project Objects
 ---------------